gogobook/Django-REST-Framework-Tutorial-zh_hant/api-guide/viewsets.md

 During dispatch, the following attributes are available on the ViewSet.
 當在分派時，下列屬性將可用於ViewSet

-- basename - the base to use for the URL names that are created.
+- base_name - the base to use for the URL names that are created.
 - action - the name of the current action (e.g., list, create).
 - detail - boolean indicating if the current action is configured for a list or detail view.
 - suffix - the display suffix for the viewset type - mirrors the detail attribute.